Linger7/FS_Admin/README.md

 ========
 Either method 1 or 2 will work.

-1. Use the console command 'pog_add' within RCON or in-game after you've set yourself to root<br />
+1. Use the console command 'pog_add' within RCON or in-game after you've set yourself to root.<br />
 Format:<br />
 pog_add STEAMID RankNumber